Executive Council of New Zealand: Function

-b. the advice and consent of the Executive Council that the Governor-General in Council act in accordance with the Minister's recommendation.
+b. the advice and consent of the Executive Council that the Governor-General in Council act in accordance with the recommendation of the Minister or Ministers.

 Orders in Council are the main method, apart from Acts of Parliament, by which the government implements decisions that require the force of law.
-Meetings of the Executive Council are called for the purpose of making such Orders and carrying out other formal acts of state.
+Meetings of the Executive Council are called for the purpose of making such orders and carrying out other formal acts of state.

 The submission of almost all items for consideration by the Executive Council must be authorised by Cabinet.

 Meetings

-The Executive Council meets every Monday to sign Orders in Council (regarding regulations and appointments, for example), and may also informally brief the governor-general on political developments and constitutional issues that have arisen.
+The Executive Council usually meets with the governor-general every Monday after Cabinet meetings to sign Orders in Council (regarding regulations and appointments, for example), and may also informally brief the governor-general on political developments and constitutional issues that have arisen.
 Any three members of the Executive Council constitute a quorum.

-The clerk of the Executive Council (who is also the Cabinet secretary) is appointed by the governor-general on advice of the prime minister, and is responsible for attending all meetings of the Council and keeping records of its meetings, as well as for co-coordinating any official support or advice to the governor-general.
-The clerk also countersigns any Order in Council, proclamation, or other legal instrument issued by the governor-general.
+The clerk of the Executive Council (who is also the Cabinet secretary) is appointed by the governor-general on advice of the prime minister, and is responsible for attending all meetings of the council and keeping records of its meetings, as well as for co-coordinating any official support or advice to the governor-general.
+The clerk also countersigns any Order in Council, proclamation, or other legal instrument issued by the governor-general..

 Governor-General-in-Council

-The Executive Council was created to advise the governor-general (who represents the monarch); it was the counterpart to the Legislative Council, the now-defunct upper house of the New Zealand Parliament.
+The Executive Council was created to advise the governor-general (who represents the monarch); it was the counterpart to the General Legislative Council.
 The governor-general presides over, but is not a member of, the Executive Council.
 Most of the powers vested in the governor-general (prerogative powers), such as appointments of political officials, are exercisable only under advice from the Executive Council.
-The governor-general is bound by convention to follow the advice.
+The governor-general is bound by constitutional convention to follow the advice.